talyssonoc/structure/docs/coercion.md

 ### Arrays and Array subclasses

 It's also possible to coerce values to `Array` or some other class that extends `Array`.
-On these circumstances Structure will use the `items` value of the type descriptor on the schema to coerce the items as well.
+On these circumstances Structure will use the `itemType` value of the type descriptor on the schema to coerce the items as well.
 Note that, when coercing arrays, it'll always create a new instance of the type and then push each item of the passed value to the new instance:

 ```javascript
 class BooksCollection extends Array { }